 The Pulitzer Center on Crisis Reporting is an innovative award-winning non-profit journalism organization dedicated to supporting in-depth engagement with underreported global affairs through our sponsorship of quality international journalism across all media platforms and a unique program of outreach and education to schools and universities.

-• Over 100 projects each year, featuring print series, documentaries, data interactives, and e-books
+• Nearly 150 projects each year, featuring print series, documentaries, data interactives, and e-books

-• Nearly $1.5 million in direct support of journalists
+• Over $1.5 million in direct support of journalists

 • Partnerships with outlets ranging from The New York Times and PBS NewsHour to The New Yorker, NPR, and many more

-• More than 400 events each year for K-12 schools and college audiences, including lectures, panel discussions, film screenings, and photography exhibits
+• Close to 500 events each year for K-12 schools and college audiences, including lectures, panel discussions, film screenings, and photography exhibits

 The Pulitzer Center is a bold initiative, in keeping with its deep ties to the family whose name for more than a century has been a watchword for journalistic independence, integrity, and courage.